PizzaGames/emulio/README.md

   - [ ] Annimations
   - [ ] Keyboard Input
   - [ ] Gamepad Input
-  - [ ] Multithreading messages (see rxjava) - TODO
+  - [x] Multithreading messages (see rxjava)
 - [x] Launch external process and control it
-- [ ] RxJava to control threads/subscribers - WIP
+- [x] RxJava to control threads/subscribers
 - [x] Model data structures
 - [ ] Add MongoDB as a faster storage
-- [ ] Fastest mechanism to detect folder changes
+- [x] Fastest mechanism to detect folder changes - nio.Files is being used